-- Offering intuitive tools to find the exact answer you want
+• Offering intuitive tools to find the exact answers you need

-- Making it simple to grab and share good looking visuals
+• Making it simple to grab and share appealing, organized and insightful visuals

 Getting Started with Annual Reporting

-The beauty of Qorta Insight is the ability to start at the proverbial “50,000-foot view” and drill down into the details.
-So it goes with your annual reporting.
-Here’s a simple outline you can use to organize your annual report, taking a top-down approach.
+The beauty of our innovative solution is the ability to start at the proverbial “50,000-foot view” and drill down into the details – pairing well with your annual reporting.
+Here’s a simple outline you can use to organize your annual driver report, taking a top-down approach.

 At a glance, our sample company here is having a very bad year from a risk perspective.
-Violations are up 32% and crashes are up 210%.
+Driver violations are up 32% and crashes are up 210%.

 However, the crash costs have run into the six digits for this hypothetical company.

 The next obvious thing to ask is: what behavior has been causing risk over the past year?
-Using Insight, you quickly drill into the violations dashboard and look at the types of violations.
+With SambaSafety, you can quickly drill into the violations dashboard and look at the types of violations.

 Speeding is a straightforward problem.
-And as a leading indicator of crashes, you’ll see shortly that it’s waaaaay up there on the naughty list.
+And as a leading indicator of crashes, you’ll see shortly that it’s high up on the list.
 But “Maneuvers” as a violation category covers a lot of sins.
 What specific problems does our safety director need to focus on in 2022?
 Let’s look more closely.

 Most troopers will tell you that getting pinched for “following too closely” is not because a driver was suddenly cut off.
 It usually belies tailgating and road rage.
 The data for this company points at a driver population that’s prone to aggressive driving.
 This gives our risk professional a specific safety initiative for 2022, with the hard data to back it up!